GAMS-dev/gamspy/docs/user/basics/model.rst

         matches={mkt: p, profit: y, income: i},
     )

-One does not have to provide equations that are provided in the matches in the `equations` argument.
+You do not need to include equations already provided in `matches` in the `equations` argument.
 An example MCP model can be found in the model library: `HANSMCP <https://github.com/GAMS-dev/gamspy/blob/master/tests/integration/models/hansmcp.py>`_.

 Model Attributes
 ================

-Models have attributes that hold a variety of information, including
+Models have attributes that store a variety of information, including

-* information about the results from solving a model, a solve statement, the model's solution,
+* information about the results of solving a model, the solve statement, and the model’s solution,
 * information about certain features to be used by GAMS or the solver,
 * information passed to GAMS or the solver specifying various settings that are also subject to option statements.